NormLorenz/react-expenses/APPLICATION.md

 * implement mileage
 * redo the yarn/npm store
 * make the whole application ES6'ish
-* 'There is no tracking information for the current branch' - git pull origin redux
+* 'There is no tracking information for the current branch' - git pull origin redux - DIN
+  * git branch --set-upstream redux origin/redux

 ### router rewrite